India

 • Holding of shares of a subsidiary company by the holding company cannot be treated as supply of services, as these are outside the purview of GST.

-• The government on the basis of recommendation of the GST Council in the 50th and 51st meetings has made online gaming actionable claims in casinos as taxable supply and, with effect from 1 October 2023, specified actionable claims, including betting, casinos, gambling, horse racing, lottery, or online money gaming, will be subject to a tax rate of 28% on the full value of the bets placed.
+• The government has made online gaming actionable claims in casinos as taxable supply and, with effect from 1 October 2023, specified actionable claims, including betting, casinos, gambling, horse racing, lottery, or online money gaming, will be subject to a tax rate of 28% on the full value of the bets placed.

-• Through Circular No. 199/11.2023, dated 17 July 2023, the government had clarified that for prior transactions whereby ITC was transferred to other registrations of a single taxpayer through the cross-charge mechanism would be considered as valid and that for such prior period ISD was not mandatory.
+• Through recent Circulars, the government has clarified that for prior transactions whereby ITC was transferred to other registrations of a single taxpayer through the cross-charge mechanism would be considered as valid and that for such prior period ISD was not mandatory.

 However, post the 52nd Council meeting, the government had stated that transmission of ITC through ISD would gradually be made mandatory.
 This provision has not been notified as yet.

-• It was clarified vide Instruction No. 05/2023-GST, dated 13 December 2023, that show cause notice under section 74 of Central Goods and Service Tax Act, 2017 will be issued to the taxpayers only where an element of fraud or wilful misstatement or suppression of facts to evade tax exists, while investigating secondment arrangements of overseas employees within group companies.
+• The government clarified that show cause notice under section 74 of Central Goods and Service Tax Act, 2017 will be issued to the taxpayers only where an element of fraud or wilful misstatement or suppression of facts to evade tax exists, while investigating secondment arrangements of overseas employees within group companies.

 SEZ-related updates